-Kellie Leitch, the Canadian firebrand who lost her recent effort to lead the Conservative Party, has ignited a bit of a firestorm with her online sharing of a column about a Syrian refugee who beat his wife with a hockey stick.
+Kellie Leitch, the Canadian firebrand who lost her recent effort to lead the Conservative Party, has ignited a bit of a firestorm, on Canada’s Immigration Debate, with her online sharing of a column about a Syrian refugee who beat his wife with a hockey stick.

 “A battered wife and a bloodied hockey stick.
 That’s the legacy of Trudeau’s Syrian refugee program,” Ms. Leitch said on Twitter, quoting from the column in The Toronto Sun, a populist tabloid.

 The response was swift and sharp, as many Canadians criticized her for using an isolated domestic violence case to condemn what is widely seen as a successful humanitarian effort.

 Ahmed Hussen, Canada’s immigration minister, who himself came to Canada as a refugee from Somalia, called her statement as reprehensible as the stick-wielding husband.
 Alberta’s former deputy premier, Thomas Lukaszuk, said on Twitter that Ms. Leitch’s comment was “despicable.”

 Some far-right immigration opponents praised her tweet and pointed to the episode as evidence that Canada’s growing multiculturalism was wrongheaded.

 Continue reading the main story